stakater/dockerfile-kafka-with-consul-template/README.md

 ```

 #### Note:
-The `--dns` option must specify the address of the consul agent, which will be the private IP of the host instance/machine.
+* The `--dns` option must specify the address of the consul agent, which will be the private IP of the host instance/machine. (usually it can be founded by the `hostname -i` command)
-(usually it can be founded by the `hostname -i` command)
+* Provide the volume mapping (`-v`) if you want to use a custom template for kafka.
+If the one provided in this repo is enough for your use, you can skip this mapping.

 ## Sample Template